DanielSobBorja/PostgreSQL/README.md

 ### Activity 1.
 #### Create a user named 'alumne' with password 'passalu' using `createuser`.

-We use the following command and enter its password as requested:
+We use createuser with -P for password prompting and then we enter its password as requested:
 ```
 createuser alumne -P
 ```